Office of Economic Opportunity: Impact on Native Americans

-Native Americans in the United States benefited from programs initiated by the Office of Economic Opportunity after its establishment in 1964.
-R. Sargent Shriver, then director of the OEO, contacted Dr. James Wilson in 1964 and asked if he would lead a department that solely concentrated on poverty within Indian Country.
-Dr. Wilson accepted the position and worked to reform federal government systems to increase Native American political representation and access to resources.
-This led to the implementation of policies that enabled Native American tribes to receive direct funding for various community programs.
-The community action program (CAP) was a central initiative of the OEO, designed to mobilize resources to address poverty.
-The OEO collaborated with the National Congress of American Indians to advance the CAPs, despite tensions with the Bureau of Indian Affairs.
-Tribal CAPs allocated funding to programs such as Head Start for preschoolers and initiatives for home improvement.
-Other focus areas included educational development, legal services, health centers, and economic development.
+Native Americans in the United States participated in programs initiated by the Office of Economic Opportunity after its establishment in 1964.
+That year, OEO Director R. Sargent Shriver contacted Dr. James Wilson to oversee a department focused on poverty in Native American Communities.
+Wilson accepted the role and worked on efforts aimed at increasing political representation and access to federal resources for Native American tribes.
+These efforts contributed to policies that allowed tribes to receive direct federal funding for community initiatives.
+The community action program (CAP) was a core component of the OEO, intended to coordinate local resources to address poverty.
+The OEO worked with the National Congress of American Indians to develop CAPs, although this collaboration sometimes conflicted with the Bureau of Indian Affairs.
+Tribal CAPs directed funding toward programs such as Head Start, home-improvement initiatives, education, legal services, health centers, and economic-development projects.

-One of the notable outcomes of the OEO Indian initiative occurred in Navajo country.
-The Rough Rock Demonstration School was established to provide education that incorporated Navajo culture while also preparing students for interactions with the broader society.
-Run by the Navajo, the school became the first wholly Native American–controlled school since the federal government took over the schools of the Five Civilized Tribes of Indian Territory (now Oklahoma) in the late 19th century.
-Rough Rock's establishment contributed to the creation of the Navajo Community College (now Diné College), recognized as the first modern tribal college.
-This initiative was part of a broader movement that expanded to over thirty tribal colleges and universities.
+In Navajo communities, one development associated with the OEO initiative was the establishment of the Rough Rock Demonstration School.
+The school incorporated Navajo cultural elements within its curriculum while preparing students for broader societal contexts.
+Managed by the Navajo Nation, it became the first school fully controlled by a Native American tribe since the federal government assumed authority over the schools of the Five Civilized Tribes in the late 19th century.
+Rough Rock's creation was followed by the establishment of Navajo Community College (now Diné College) which is regarded as the first modern tribal college.
+Similar initiatives later contributed to the expansion of tribal colleges and universities across the United States.

 Although the Office of Economic Opportunity was abolished in 1981, many of its programs continued under other federal agencies.
-Its programs still exists, although in modified form, among other federal agencies, particularly the Department of Health and Human Services.
+Its programs still exist, although in modified form, among other federal agencies, particularly the Department of Health and Human Services.
 Some states have established offices inspired by the OEO model to address poverty, promote self-sufficiency, and support community development.